RayTech1000/Dogecoin_Time_Series/README.md

 # Dogecoin_Time_Series
-A Time Series forecast of Dogecoin using Python and the Yahoo Finance API.
+A Time Series forecast of the Dogecoin cryptocurrency using Python and the Yahoo Finance API.

 This repo uses the ARIMA package.
 ARIMA stands for Autoregressive Integrated Moving Average.